Flexoelectricity-driven softening of bend elasticity leads to spontaneous chiral symmetry breaking in a polar fluid

-In conventional twist-bend nematics (N$_{\text{TB}}$) \cite{selinger_director_2022}, also referred to as polar-twisted nematics (N$_{\text{PT}}$) by some authors due to their nanoscale modulation \cite{vanakaras_molecular_2016, vanakaras_polar_2024}, the pretransitional behavior in the N phase is governed by a softening of the bend elastic constant $K_3$ \cite{cestari_phase_2011, adlem_chemically_2013, borshch_nematic_2013}.
+The spontaneous chiral symmetry breaking in systems made of achiral building blocks is also observed in some conventional nematic (N) liquid crystals made of flexible dimers that exhibit a phase transition to the twist-bend nematic phase, a modulated nematic phase with heliconical structure and nanoscale modulation period (N$_{\text{TB}}$) \cite{cestari_phase_2011, adlem_chemically_2013, borshch_nematic_2013}, also referred to as polar-twisted nematic phase (N$_{\text{PT}}$) \cite{vanakaras_molecular_2016, vanakaras_polar_2024}.
+The pretransitional behavior at the N-N$_{\text{TB}}$ transition is governed by a softening of the bend elastic constant $K_3$ \cite{cestari_phase_2011, adlem_chemically_2013, borshch_nematic_2013}.
 Different models, both phenomenological and microscopic, have been developed over the years to explain this behavior \cite{shamid_statistical_2013, gregorio_density_2016, longa_modulated_2016, longa_twistbend_2020}.
-Ignoring the slight increase of $K_3$ just before the transition, which is not well understood yet, the overall softening appears to be the result of steric effects related to the bent molecular shape of the mesogens and not due to flexoelectricity \cite{copic_q-tensor_2020}, as some theories suggested.
-This is in stark contrast to polar liquid crystals like ferroelectric nematics, where the transition from the high-temperature N phase to the intermediate antiferroelectric splay-modulated N$_{\text{S}}$ phase \cite{selinger_director_2022}, characterized by a strong softening of the splay elastic constant $K_1$, is driven by the flexoelectric coupling between splay deformation and electric polarization \cite{sebastian_ferroelectric_2020, medlerupnik_antiferroelectric_2025}.
-In this letter, we demonstrate that this same mechanism drives the softening of bend elasticity and the formation of a spontaneously chiral polar mesophase.
-The studied material is F7 (End Matter, \cite{sterle_chiral_2026}), and Fig. \ref{fig:figure1} shows the molecular arrangement in the N$_{\text{F}}$ and N$_{\text{TBF}}$ phases, as well as their corresponding textures.
+The overall softening appears to be the result of steric effects related to the bent molecular shape of the mesogens and not due to emergent biaxial order through flexoelectric coupling, as some theories suggested \cite{copic_q-tensor_2020,longa_twistbend_2020}.
+This is in stark contrast to polar liquid crystals like ferroelectric nematic liquids, where the transition from the high-temperature N phase to the intermediate antiferroelectric splay-modulated N$_{\text{S}}$ phase \cite{sebastian_ferroelectric_2020,selinger_director_2022,medlerupnik_antiferroelectric_2025}, characterized by simultaneous pretransitional softening of the splay elastic constant $K_1$ and divergence of electric susceptibility, is driven by the flexoelectric coupling between splay deformation and electric polarization \cite{sebastian_ferroelectric_2020}.
+It should be noted that, in the literature, the N$_{\text{S}}$ phase is also named M2 \cite{nishikawa_fluid_2017}, N$_{\text{X}}$, SmZ$_\text{A}$ \cite{chen_smectic_2023}, N$_{\text{AF}}$, and M$_{\text{AF}}$ \cite{nishikawa_emergent_2024}.

+In this letter, we demonstrate that the increasing tendency towards polar biaxial order, which interacts with bend fluctuations through flexoelectric coupling, drives the chiral symmetry breaking transition to the N$_{\text{TBF}}$ phase.
+In particular, we connect the emergence of biaxial order to the development of presmectic order.

+The studied material F7 (End Matter, \cite{sterle_chiral_2026}) exhibits an N$_{\text{F}}$--N$_{\text{TBF}}$ phase transition at $29.5^{\circ}$C. Fig. \ref{fig:figure1} shows schematics of the uniform molecular arrangement in the N$_{\text{F}}$ and the heliconical structure of the N$_{\text{TBF}}$ phase, together with their corresponding textures as observed by polarized optical microscopy.